joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-06-11-grasshopper-jumps.md

 ### Wherefore art thou grasshoppers?

-The time-reversal equality, along with the grasshoppers' jumping behavior, will trace out the distribution over the entire balance beam.
+We can use the time-reversal equality to trace out the distribution over the entire balance beam.

 **The center**